Endermamo1/fluent-bloxstrap/README.md

 Running into a problem or need help with something?
 [Check out the Wiki](https://github.com/pizzaboxer/bloxstrap/wiki).
 If you can't find anything, or would like to suggest something, please [submit an issue](https://github.com/pizzaboxer/bloxstrap/issues) or report it in our [Discord server](https://discord.gg/nKjV3mGq6R).

 Bloxstrap is only supported for PCs running Windows.
+Soonly probablly will also supported other OS if possibility when I have time to make compatible about it.

  ## Installing
 Download the [latest release of Bloxstrap](https://github.com/pizzaboxer/bloxstrap/releases/latest), and run it.
 Configure your preferences if needed, and install.
 That's about it!